Inference in High-dimensional Linear Regression: Concluding remarks and some open problems

-While the use of a Wald-type test statistic is reasonable for linear regression, for other regression models there are compelling reasons, at least in low dimensions, for preferring a likelihood ratio statistic.
-Indeed, the Wald statistic is often justified on the basis that it locally approximates the logarithm of the likelihood ratio.
-As noted by \cite{CS1989}, the likelihood ratio statistic preserves any natural asymmetry in the confidence regions due to asymmetry of the log likelihood function.
-In simple contexts there are also more sophisticated arguments based on approximate conditioning \citep{Cox1988} that point to its use.
-This suggests an approach based on direct generalization of the ideas of \cite{CR1987}.
-The possibility for this is apparent from equation \eqref{eqPhi}, where the factor multiplying $\psi$ is the least squares estimate of the coefficient vector in a regression of $x_\psi$ on $X_{-\psi}$.
-The introduction of $\delta I_n$ would accommodate $p > n$ by replacing this least squares estimate by a ridge regression estimate \citep{HK1970} and would yield a parameter approximately orthogonal to $\psi$ when $p>n$.
-Further analysis is needed to understand how far this idea generalizes.
-To be useful, any subsequent operation would have to exploit the resulting sparsity in the relevant column of the Fisher information matrix as in \cite{NingLiu2017}, who assumed sparsity of the Fisher information without the preliminary approximate parameter-orthogonalizing step.
+An alternative generalization might be based on the ideas of \cite{CR1987}.
+The possibility for this in the linear model is apparent from equation \eqref{eqPhi}, where the factor multiplying $\beta_v$ is the least squares estimate of the coefficient vector in a regression of $x_v$ on $X_{-v}$.
+The introduction of $\delta I_n$ would accommodate $p > n$ by replacing this least squares estimate by a ridge regression estimate \citep{HK1970} and would yield a parameter approximately orthogonal to $\beta_v$ when $p>n$.
+Further analysis is needed to understand how far this idea generalizes, as our preliminary calculations for a logistic regression setting (not reported) suggested some difficulties.
+To be useful, any subsequent operation would have to exploit the induced sparsity in the relevant column of the Fisher information matrix similarly to \cite{NingLiu2017}, who assumed such sparsity in the inverse of this matrix without preliminary parameter-orthogonalizing steps.

-In \S \ref{secExampleUsage} we used a simple estimator of the error variance, obtained as part of the construction of calibrated confidence sets of models.
-A similar approach, suggested by \cite{Fan2012}, is refitted cross-validation based on a bisection of the data and the use of any preliminary screening procedure that recovers the true set of signal variables $\mathcal{S}$ with high probability.
-Assuming the initial screening is successful, the distribution theory follows straightforwardly using Cochran's theorem \citep{Cochran1934} for normally distributed errors.
-For more general models the asymptotic properties were established by \cite{Fan2012}.

-A natural question is whether our approximate orthogonalization from \S \ref{secCS} can be used to consistently estimate the error variance without sample splitting.
-Assume for simplicity that the error terms $(\varepsilon_i)_{i=1}^{n}$ are normally distributed.
-If the approximate orthogonalization via equation \ref{eqOptimalq} was completely effective,

-would be normally distributed of zero mean and variance $\tau$ for any interest parameter $\psi\in \{\beta_1,\ldots,\beta_p\}$.
-For most of the $p$ parameters, it would follow that

-is normally distributed of mean zero and variance $\tau$.
-The composite of $p$ such statistics is, however, contaminated by those corresponding to signal variables and by those for which the optimization problem \eqref{eqOptimalq} fails to orthogonalize $\widetilde{x}_{\psi}^\psi$ to $\widetilde{x}_{\theta}^\psi$ for one or more signal coefficients $\theta$.
-One might therefore seek to construct a robust estimator of variance based on these $p$ statistics, but we do not pursue this here.